Siemens-Healthineers/patch-clip/README.md

 ## License

-This software is licensed under the MIT license
+This software is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007 license.

 ## Acknowledgments